NLP-Lab-TDTU/vietnamese-mistral/README.md

 ## Step 1.
 Download dataset

-Download datasets from Huggingface.
+Download datasets from Huggingface, internet required.
 All datasets will be saved at ./data .

 ```bash
 bash scripts/download_datasets.sh